-We’ve all heard of CBD’s supposed benefits to physical and mental health, and to general well being.
-But what exactly is it, and how is it made?
+We’ve all heard of CBD’s supposed benefits to physical and mental health, and to general well-being.
+But what exactly is it, and how is CBD made from hemp seed?

 What It Is